 1. San Diego, California

-San Diego is California's second largest city and as you know, my favourite of the American cities.
-There are endless amounts of activities to take part in, from relaxing on the beautiful sandy beaches to hiking in the San Diego County Mountains.
+San Diego is California's second largest city, and there are endless amounts of activities to take part in, from relaxing on the beautiful sandy beaches to hiking in the San Diego County Mountains.
 Another must see whilst in Southern California is the famous San Diego Zoo, with an array of wildlife and different species of animals.
 Our 14 day Westerner 2 takes in the best of Western America, starting in San Diego.